-The Watershed contains a relatively large swathe of undeveloped land that runs through Canton, Hyde Park and Milton, and along the Neponset River, called the Fowl Meadow, which together with the Blue Hills, provides the most extensive area of wildlife habitats in Greater Boston.
+The Watershed contains a relatively large swath of undeveloped land that runs through Canton, Hyde Park, and Milton, and along the Neponset River, called the Fowl Meadow, which together with the Blue Hills, provides the most extensive area of wildlife habitats in Greater Boston.

 Dams, current and past